 Steven Samaras Acting Deputy Director

-"The Division appreciates our customer's commitment to water conservation during this extended drought.
-Your cumulative savings to date is 21.72%.
-Keep up the good work!"
+"The Division appreciates our customer's commitment to water conservation during the extended drought period.
+We continue to encourage our customer's to keep up with the water conservation strategies.
+Keep up the good work"

 WATER SOURCES